mnot/I-D/rfc5988bis/draft.md

 # Target Attributes {#attributes}

-*Target attributes* are a set of key/value pairs that describe the link or its target; for example, a media type hint.
+*Target attributes* are a list of key/value pairs that describe the link or its target; for example, a media type hint.

 This specification does not attempt to coordinate the name of target attributes, their cardinality